Skip to content

 Which has better accessibility, Google Workspace or Microsoft?

-Accessibility scores measured by Lighthouse WCAG 2.1 checks favor Microsoft (89 vs 88).
+Accessibility scores measured by Lighthouse WCAG 2.1 checks favor Google Workspace (88 vs 88).
 Both technologies can be made fully accessible with care — the difference reflects common patterns in the sampled sites, not inherent platform limits.

 Which is better for SEO, Google Workspace or Microsoft?